NativeScript/docs/content/guide/ios-marshalling.md

 title: iOS Marshalling
 ---

 NativeScript for iOS handles the conversion between JavaScript and Objective-C data types.
 The following is a thorough but not exhaustive list of rules and exceptions NativeScript abides by when exposing Objective-C APIs in JavaScript.

 ## Converting Objective-C Classes and Objects

-Classes can have instance or static methods, and properties which are always instance.
+Classes can have instance methods, static methods, and properties.
 NativeScript exposes an Objective-C class and its members as a JavaScript constructor function with an associated prototype according to the [prototypal inheritance model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
 This means that each static method on an Objective-C class becomes a function on its JavaScript constructor function, each instance method becomes a function on the JavaScript prototype, and each property becomes a property descriptor on the same prototype.
 Every JavaScript constructor function created to expose an Objective-C class is arranged in a prototype chain that mirrors the class hierarchy in Objective-C: if `NSMutableArray` extends `NSArray`, which in turn extends `NSObject` in Objective-C, then in JavaScript the prototype of the `NSObject` constructor function is the prototype of `NSArray`, which in turn is the prototype of `NSMutableArray`.

 To illustrate: